jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### 180 Effect of proceedings
-(1) This section applies when any proceeding has been commenced in any court in respect of— (a) the exercise of any power conferred by this Act or any enactment specified in column 2 of the Schedule; or (b) the discharge of any duty imposed by this Act or any enactment specified in column 2 of the Schedule; or (c) the use for investigative purposes of any evidential material obtained from the execution of a power or discharge of a duty imposed by this Act or any enactment specified in column 2 of the Schedule.
+(1) This section applies when any proceeding has been commenced in any court in respect of— (a) the exercise of any power conferred by this Act or any enactment specified in column 2 of Schedule 2; or (b) the discharge of any duty imposed by this Act or any enactment specified in column 2 of Schedule 2; or (c) the use for investigative purposes of any evidential material obtained from the execution of a power or discharge of a duty imposed by this Act or any enactment specified in column 2 of Schedule 2.
 (2) Until a final decision in relation to the proceeding is given, unless an interim order made under subsection (3) is in force,—
   (a) the power or duty to which the proceeding relates may be, or may continue to be, exercised or discharged as if the proceeding had not been commenced, and no person is excused from fulfilling any obligation under this Act or any other enactment by reason of that proceeding; and
   (b) any evidential material obtained from the execution of the power or discharge of the duty to which the proceeding relates may be, or may continue to be, used for investigative purposes.